Last updated 04/11/2019, as Disney has released new details about the service!

 As for new movies, such as Star Wars Episode 9 and Captain Marvel (both set to launch in 2019), we expect to see these movies on Disney+ – but not until after they launch in theaters.
 Unlike Netflix, which launches everything on their streaming platform the day it comes out, Disney+ will take a more traditional approach.
 Big blockbusters from Star Wars and Marvel will likely launch as normal in theaters worldwide, before eventually making their way to Disney+.

-This Disney+ review will be updated as details emerge about the upcoming service.
+This Disney+ review will continue to be updated as new details emerge about the service.

 Where Will Disney+ Be Available?

 Disney+ will initially launch in the United States, and slowly expand abroad from there.
-We do not yet have detailed Disney Plus launch dates for any country, but we expect a domestic launch in late 2019 and international launches beginning in 2020.
+The Disney Plus launch date in the US is November 12, 2019.
+For other countries, we expect launch dates to be in 2020.

 We do not have details on what devices will be compatible with Disney+.